Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Triymin is *dead."* Xiù stumbled over the word.
 "I’m not worth that.
 I’m *not*."

 "Well *we’re* **not** dead."
 Ayma pointed out.
-"And… I think you *are* worth coming here for."
+"And...
+I think you *are* worth coming here for."

 "Why?"
 Xiù sat down again.
 "I’m nobody special, Ayma.
-I’m just… I’m just me.
+I’m just...
+I’m just me.
 I wanted to be an actress.
 Lots of girls want to be an actress.
-I did ballet, I had a room full of… of *shit* that I didn’t need..."
+I did ballet, I had a room full of... of *shit* that I didn’t need..."
 She spat the word in English rather than Gaori.
 "I was *normal*.
 I can’t handle being anything else."

 Regaari laid a paw on Ayma’s shoulder.
 "Tell her."

 "...We had a cub."
 Ayma said, getting his drift.
 "A female.
 We called her Shoo."

 Xiù sighed and rubbed her face.
-"I… I’m delighted.
+"I...
+I’m delighted.
 Really I am." she said.
-"But… Um, I know that you don’t do family the same way that humans do.
-I know that little…" She smiled "Little *Shoo* will grow up in the commune, just like you both did, and Myun and - How is Myun, anyway?"
+"But...
+Um, I know that you don’t do family the same way that humans do.
+I know that little..."
+She smiled "Little *Shoo* will grow up in the commune, just like you both did, and Myun and - How is Myun, anyway?"

 "Wealthy and quite happy to be a human *fangirl*."
 Regaari said.
 "She and I have a cub too.
 Or rather, she’s expecting one."

 Xiù sat back, stunned.
 "God.
-She’s old enough to have a cub now… her first?"
+She’s old enough to have a cub now... her first?"

 "Indeed."
 Regaari duck-nodded.